New to Telerik Document ProcessingStart a free 30-day trial

 Description

-This article is expected to show a sample approach for defining a custom function which accepts a range of cells as an argument.
-For simplicity of the example and better understanding, we will use the CONCAT function as an idea which is expected to join several text items into one text item.
+This article shows a sample approach for defining a custom function that accepts a range of cells as an argument.
+For better understanding, the example uses the CONCAT function as a basis.
+The CONCAT function joins several text items into one text item.
 It is listed in the supported functions by RadSpreadProcessing.

 Solution

-1. Unregister the built-in implementation for the custom function (if such exists).
+1. Unregister the built-in implementation for the custom function (if one exists).

 2. Implement your custom function.

-3. Register the custom function using the FunctionManager.RegisterFunction() method.
+3. Register the custom function with the FunctionManager.RegisterFunction() method.

 csharp